 The Emissions & Generation Resource Integrated Database (eGRID), published by the US Environmental Protection Agency, is the preeminent source of emissions data.

 Embodied Inventory of carbon and energy – ICE

 The Inventory for Carbon and Energy, or ICE, is a life cycle database representing a wide range of building and construction materials.

 The EMEP/EEA air pollutant emission inventory guidebook (formerly referred to as the EMEP CORINAIR emission inventory guidebook) provides guidance on estimating emissions.

 The Intergovernmental Panel on Climate Change is one of the leading bodies for climate change assessment.

 The Greenhouse Gas Protocol (GHGP) is a widely used international accounting tool for government and business leaders to understand, quantify, and manage greenhouse gas emissions.

 Climate Leaders is a joint EPA-industry programme for reducing corporate impact on the environment.

 The Standard Assessment Procedure (SAP) was developed by the UK Government’s Department for Environment, Food and Rural Affairs (DEFRA).

-* This work is based on an open-source project developed by our founder 15 years ago.
+* This work is based on an open-source project we developed 15 years ago.